MrBE4R/gitlab-ldap-sync/README.md

     "groups_base_dn": "ou=groupss,dc=example,dc=com", // Where we should look for groups
-    "bind_dn": "login",                               // User to log with "password": "password",                           // Password of the user "group_attribute": "",                            // Actually not using it for now "group_prefix": ""                                // Actually not using it for now }
+    "bind_dn": "login",                               // User to log with "password": "password",                           // Password of the user "group_attribute": "",                            // The attribute to search in LDAP.
+The value must be gitlab_sync "group_prefix": ""                                // The prefix of the groups that should be synced }
 }
 ```